-shall, at the written request of Unifor National or the Local Union, receive a leave of absence without pay for the duration of the appointment or terms of office.
-The Employee on an approved leave of absence may continue to participate in the Employer benefits plans, provided they pay both the Employee and Employer benefits plan premiums in advance.
+(a) An Employee who is appointed or elected to a position within Unifor National shall, at the written request of Unifor National or the Local Union, receive a leave of absence without pay for the duration of the appointment or terms of office.
+The Employee on an approved leave of absence may continue to participate in the Employer benefits plans, with the exception of LTD, provided they pay both the Employee and Employer benefits plan premiums in advance.
+The Employee will not participate in the Pension Plan for the duration of the leave.

-The Employee will notify their immediate Supervisor at least one month in advance of commencing the leave of absence, indicating the expected duration of the appointment, and one month in advance of returning to work from the leave of absence.
+The Employee will notify their immediate Supervisor at least one month in advance of commencing the leave of absence, indicating the expected duration of the appointment, and will notify Human Resources one month in advance of returning to work from the leave of absence.